 Our stakeholders recognize this shift and the role that they as sustainability professionals must play in advancing a more equitable and just society for all.

-I am looking forward to bringing this new blog series to the PGS community.
+I am looking forward to bringing this new blog series to the Presidio community.
 Please feel free to share any feedback or comments with me.